Most Frequently asked Automation Testing Interview Questions for Beginners and Advanced level candidates:

 - Linear Scripting

-- Identify the reusable methods and write it in separate file
+- Identify the reusable methods and write it in a separate file.

-Q #17) Any kind of test which you thing should not be automated?
+Q #20) Any kind of test which you think should not be automated?

 - Exploratory testing